Mythius/Pickleball/README.md

 ## React Branch
 All of the changes I have made in converting my project to react are in the React branch on github see https://github.com/Mythius/Pickleball/tree/react for the latest code.
 The live demo is currently being deployed from the react build.

+## Nov 9 Updates
+The react branch is the main branch for my Front End Service, and I have changed the main branch to be the Back-end Service.
+This last week I have been updating the backend service to have the Tournament Data structure and apis, and I will continue designing the front end service after I have all the back-end api in place.

+The backend service is requires authentication, and is ready and availiable to respond to requests from the fornt end.
+The front end service will not be served from the back end, but intead will be served from a seperate server.

+Currently My backend service is live at https://backend.msouthwick.com/.
+My front end service is alive https://startup.web260.msouthwick.com/